csmir/Chrono/README.md

       private async Task HourReceived(TimeEventArgs arg)
       {
-          // do whatever you want to handle here.
+          // Do whatever you want to handle here.
       }
   }
 ```